 Need help in deciding what Mike should do about his mixed drink prank? [ case study discussion guide ]

-Note: This is the story of a real incident recounted to me by one of the participants.
+Note: This is the story of a real incident one of the participants recounted to me.
 The names of people and countries involved have been changed.

 -- Howard Culbertson,

-When a prank backfires in a cross-cultural situation, it's essential to handle the situation with sensitivity, respect, and maturity.
+When a prank backfires in a cross-cultural situation, handling the situation with sensitivity, respect, and maturity is essential.
 Here are some words of advice:

-Remember, mistakes happen, but how you respond to them is what truly matters.
-By approaching the situation with humility, empathy, and a willingness to learn, you can turn a prank gone wrong into an opportunity for cultural growth and understanding.
+Remember, mistakes happen.
+How you respond to them is what truly matters.
+By approaching the situation with humility, empathy, and a willingness to learn, you may be able to turn a prank gone wrong into an opportunity for cultural understanding.